Skip to content

 import 'package:ft_mobile_agent_flutter/ft_mobile_agent_flutter.dart';

-• Configure Gradle Plugin ft-plugin to collect App launch events and Android Native related events (page transitions, click events, Native network requests, WebView data).
+• Configure Gradle Plugin ft-plugin to collect App startup events and Android Native-related events (page transitions, click events, Native network requests, WebView data).

-• Customize Application and declare it in AndroidMainifest.xml, as shown below.
+• Customize the Application, declare it in AndroidMainifest.xml, and use the following code.

 import io.flutter.app.FlutterApplication